25 BEST North Carolina Beaches To Visit (2023)

 Atlantic Beach NC / Best North Carolina Beaches

-Atlantic Beach encompasses 85 miles of pristine shoreline in what is sometimes referred to as the Southern Outer Banks.
-On one side are the warm salty waters of the sea and the other is the calm clear expanse of the Bogue Sound.
-It’s a great family friendly destination, or a place to spend a romantic weekend away eating at one of the best Atlantic Beach restaurants.
+Atlantic Beach encompasses 85 miles of shoreline in what is sometimes referred to as the Southern Outer Banks.
+On one side are the warm salty waters of the sea, and on the other is the calm, clear expanse of the Bogue Sound.
+It’s a great family-friendly destination or a place to spend a romantic weekend eating at one of the best Atlantic Beach restaurants.

 Carova Beach